The Onedin Line: Main

-Margarita Onedin (nee Suarez) is the daughter of a South American politician who is killed in a revolution.
+Margarita Onedin (née Suarez) is the daughter of a South American politician who is killed in a revolution.
 James rescues her after her escape from the fighting, and quickly marries her.
-In the final episode of the series, during a voyage "'round the Horn", she gives birth to James’s son, Will Onedin, named after Captain Baines.
+In the final episode of the series, during a voyage "'round the Horn", she gives birth to James's son, Will Onedin, named after Captain Baines.

 The Cousins

-When the series begins, Robert and Sarah’s son, Samuel, has already been born.
-Elizabeth and Daniel’s son, William, is conceived aboard the Charlotte Rhodes some months later, therefore at least a year younger than Samuel.
-James and Anne’s daughter, Charlotte, is born at the end of Series 2.
-Based on the travels (including voyages to Australia, around the Horn to the American West Coast, to The Confederate States of America, some time spent recouping James’ fortune by trading around the world, including to East Africa and their final race back from China against Daniel Fogarty, with tea clipper fleet) and events (a miscarriage, some time spent living separately, the setting up of Onedin Warehouses, the acquiring and loss of the Pampero and 4 different houses) that happened during James and Anne’s marriage, she must be at least several years younger than Samuel and William.
+When the series begins, Robert and Sarah's son, Samuel, has already been born.
+Elizabeth and Daniel's son, William, is conceived aboard the Charlotte Rhodes some months later, therefore at least a year younger than Samuel.
+James and Anne's daughter, Charlotte, is born at the end of Series 2.
+Based on the travels (including voyages to Australia, around the Horn to the American West Coast, to The Confederate States of America, some time spent recouping James' fortune by trading around the world, including to East Africa and their final race back from China against Daniel Fogarty, with tea clipper fleet) and events (a miscarriage, some time spent living separately, the setting up of Onedin Warehouses, the acquiring and loss of the Pampero and 4 different houses) that happened during James and Anne's marriage, she must be at least several years younger than Samuel and William.
 However, from somewhere during Series 4 and 5, the cousins have retroactively all born within months of each other and Charlotte as a young child moved between Elizabeth Fraser and Sarah Onedin' home, and her aunt Mary's homes.

 Charlotte Onedin (Laura Hartong), her mother Anne died when she was born and as a young child felt rejected by her father James as the cause of the death of her mother.
 Reconciled with her father by Letty her governess who married her father.
 She fell in love with her cousin William Frazer, but he abandoned her when she became pregnant by him.
 Instead, she married her other cousin, Samuel Onedin, who initially loved her.
 She had two children, Robert (by William) and Anne (by Samuel).
 Following William's death, Charlotte and the now successful Samuel were increasingly unhappy and Charlotte ran off with Seth Burgess (Michael Walker), a sea captain who owed money and his ship to James.
 Her father pursued her and she realized that her sea captain had no feelings for her when Burgess traded the ship for her.
 She returned to England with her father suffering a serious head injury when hit by a falling block and tackle.
 Samuel divorced Charlotte, citing her infidelity with Seth Burgess and taking custody of Robert and Anne.
 Charlotte, after staying with her aunt, left to take up a career as an actress and music hall singer "The Lancashire Nightingale" much to the horror of her father; although alleviated by the money she was earning.
 When her father was in prison, she returned home to help run the business and had secret meetings with Samuel to discuss their children.